wormhole-foundation/xdapp-book/src/technical/evm/coreLayer.md

 [Here](https://github.com/wormhole-foundation/wormhole/blob/dev.v2/ethereum/contracts/interfaces/IWormhole.sol) is the interface for applications to interact with Wormhole's Core Contract to publish messages or verify and parse a received message.

-Instantiating the interface will depend on your development ecosystem and blockchain.
-The Wormhole Core Layer contract address is usually stored in your contract address.
+Instantiating the interface will depend on the contract address of your development ecosystem and blockchain.

 Below is an example line of code to instantiate the interface for mainnet Ethereum: